THNDRGAMES/thndr-sdk/README.md

 ## Example implementation `index.html`

-The `index.html` file serves as a reference implementation for integrating the Clinch Operator SDK.
+The `index.html` file serves as a reference implementation for integrating the Clinch SDK and web app.
 Here's a quick overview of its structure and how you can use it:

 ### Purpose of `index.html`
 This file sets up an iframe that points to the Clinch operator and includes a script to load the Clinch SDK.